 And there was the hurried salesmanship of the hawkers moving quickly through the breezy carriages, selling everything from boiled chicken and quails eggs to curry and rice that they combined with their hands on the spot, to tea and coffee made to order from giant flasks of water.

-That we were the only Westerners on the train was a source of continual fascination and amusement to the local travellers.
+That we were the only foreign tourists on the train was a source of continual fascination and amusement to the local travellers.
 Vendors with baskets of samosas and pots of curries and rice would walk right by us, thinking that foreigners would be too scared to sample the local food, however hawkers with a few beers in their cold-drinks bucket quickly zeroed in on us.
 Clearly 9am was the traditional cocktail hour for foreigners on this day-long journey!

 It was about this time, as the train cut through another languid village, that Lara turned to me and smiled and said: “If we’d have flown, we’d be at our hotel in Mandalay by now.”
 She didn’t appear at all concerned.
 After way too many short-haul flights in recent weeks (eleven, but who was counting), I didn’t care either.